Enkhamgalan1230/Reciept-Project/README.md

 **Introduction**

 In light of the ongoing cost of living crisis, many university students in the UK are facing increasing financial pressures.
-The need for eƯective budgeting tools has never been more critical.
+The need for effective budgeting tools has never been more critical.
 To address this issue, I propose developing a Smart Budgeting and Price Prediction App tailored specifically for university students.
 This app will assist users in managing their expenses, comparing grocery prices, and anticipating future price changes, empowering them